ort_plugindecode

 php ort_plugindecode.php compiled_plugin.txt decoded_plugin.php

-This way, the decoder takes the ‘compiled_plugin.txt’ input file and outputs the decoded php source a file named ‘decoded_plugin.php’php ort_plugindecode.php compiled_plugin.txt
+This way, the decoder takes the ‘compiled_plugin.txt’ input file and outputs the decoded php source a file named ‘decoded_plugin.php’

 php ort_plugindecode.php <compiled_plugin.txt